A dedicated public servant with deep Empire State roots

 A courageous leader standing up for our values

 Just as she saw as her grandmother “empowered two generations of women — hers and my mother’s — to get involved in politics,” Kirsten is dedicated to helping new generations of women leaders with her Off the Sidelines project that supports women candidates across the country.
 In 2014, Kirsten’s book Off The Sidelines — part memoir and part call to action for women to lead — became a New York Times best-seller, and her leadership is a powerful example of the impact strong Democratic women can have on their communities and on our country.
 President Trump “is not entitled to ignore our laws and change the fundamental government constructs that have enabled our country’s success,” Kirsten wrote in a New York Times op-ed, and she has refused to back down with our most important values on the line.
 Kirsten’s courage has not gone unnoticed by the GOP, and they’ve already shown they will stop at nothing to silence the Democratic women leaders criticizing them.
-The EMILY’s List community — now more than five million members strong — has stood with Kirsten throughout her outstanding career of public service, and with such high stakes in 2018, she needs our full support.
-Let’s all chip in and help Kirsten continue to fight for women and families in New York State and across the country.
+The EMILY’s List community — now more than five million members strong — has stood with Kirsten throughout her outstanding career of public service as she fights for women and families in New York State and across the country.